Jonathan Bartley

-Jonathan Charles Bartley (born 16 October 1971) is a British politician and was Co-Leader of the Green Party of England and Wales, a position he shared with Caroline Lucas and then, from 4 September 2018, with Siân Berry.
+Jonathan Charles Bartley (born 16 October 1971) is a British politician who was a co-leader of the Green Party of England and Wales, a position he shared with Caroline Lucas from 2016 to 2018, and then, from 2018 to 2021, with Siân Berry.
 He was the Green Party's national Work and Pensions spokesperson and the party's Parliamentary candidate for Streatham in the 2015 general election.
 He was the Unite to Remain candidate for Dulwich and West Norwood at the 2019 general election.

-Bartley was a councillor on Lambeth Council representing the St Leonard's ward between 2018 and 2022.
+Bartley was leader of the opposition and a councillor on Lambeth Council representing the St Leonard's ward in Streatham between 2018 and 2022.

 Bartley is the founder and was (until 2016) co-director of Ekklesia, an independent think tank looking at the role of religion in public life and appears regularly on UK radio and television programmes.
 He is a member of the blues rock band The Mustangs.

 Early life

 Bartley was born in London on 16 October 1971.
 His father was Christopher Bartley, an NHS consultant physician, and Normandy veteran.
 Bartley's uncle was Anthony Bartley, a World War II Spitfire pilot and squadron leader who married the actress Deborah Kerr.
 Bartley is a direct descendant of the prison reformer Elizabeth Fry.

 From 1980 to 1989, Bartley was educated at Dulwich College, a boarding independent school for boys, in Dulwich in south London.
 At the age of seventeen and while still at school, Bartley hit and killed a young student while driving a car, but the death was treated as accidental and the police did not press charges.
 After leaving school, Bartley attended the London School of Economics, from which he graduated with a degree in social policy.